Difficulty: Medium, Asked-in: Google, Facebook, Microsoft, Amazon, Flipkart, Hike, Morgan Stanley

 return False

-Suppose we use efficient O(nlogn) sorting algorithm heap sort and iterative binary search to search targetSum - X[i].
+Suppose we are using the O(nlogn) sorting algorithm heap sort and iterative binary search for the implementation.
 Time complexity = Time complexity of heap sort + n * Time complexity of binary search = O(nlogn) + n* O(logn) = O(nlogn) + O(nlogn) = O(nlogn).

 Space complexity = Space complexity of heap sort + Space complexity of the iterative binary search = O(1) + O(1) = O(1).

-Can we optimize the above approach and find a different method to search for a pair in the sorted array?
-Can we think of applying two pointers approach because sometimes it works perfectly in the sorted array?
-Let’s think!
+Can we optimize the above approach further?
+Instead of applying binary search, can we think some different method to search for a pair in the sorted array?
+Let's explore!

-We sort the array in increasing order and then walk two pointers inward from both ends of the array, looking at their sum at each point.
+On a sorted array, sometimes two pointers approach works perfectly.
+Here is a thought process: Suppose we sort the array and walk two pointers inward from both ends of the array, looking at their sum at each point.

-If didn’t find such a pair in the whole array, we return false.
+Step 4: By the end of the loop, if we haven't found such a pair in the entire array, we return false.

 bool checkPairSum(int X[], int n, int targetSum)